 Kids, along with pregnant/nursing mothers are a touchy subject.
-Legally the official word is it’s not designed for Children, Pregnant or Breastfeeding women.
-Is it OK for those groups to use?
+Speaking legally, children, pregnant, or breastfeeding women should not use Keto Chow.
+Is it still OK for those groups to use?

 The Bair kids (along with many of the kids of our employees, friends, and customers) routinely drink Keto Chow.
-We find it a bit silly that many people think nothing of feeding their children Mac & Cheese, Doritos, or dinosaur shaped chicken nuggets slathered in sugary ketchup – but somehow, a product that has been painstakingly engineered for nutrition is the one that’s suspect =)
+We find it a bit silly that many people think nothing of feeding their children Mac & Cheese, Doritos, or dinosaur-shaped chicken nuggets slathered in sugary ketchup.
+Somehow, a product painstakingly engineered for nutrition is the one that’s suspect.

-I give it to my kids, if you have any reservations at all, show the nutrition and ingredients to a doctor.
+I give it to my kids.
+If you have any reservations at all, show the nutrition and ingredients to your doctor.

 You just need to find a suitable source for 1300mg of Omega 3 fatty acids.
-Most fish oil pills will advertise boldly how much fish oil they have and you have to look close to find the amount of EPA and DHA.
-With typical fish oil pills you need 5 a day to get 1300mg.
-If you want to use a different source of Omega 3 (algal oil, krill oil etc…), look close at the label and do some math.
+Most fish oil pills will advertise boldly how much fish oil they have.
+You have to look close to find the amount of EPA and DHA.
+With typical fish oil pills, you need 5 a day to get 1300mg.
+If you want to use a different source of Omega 3 (algal oil, krill oil, etc.), look closely at the label and do the math.